-Entering Clifton's Cafeteria is like stepping into a psychedelic, Redwood-themed wonderland that embraces the ostentation of kitsch and runs with it, full-speed.
-Complete with an array of animatronic raccoons, waterfalls, wooden bears, and moose heads, Clifton's has not changed much in its nearly 80 years of existence.
+Entering Clifton’s Cafeteria is like stepping into a psychedelic, Redwood-themed wonderland that embraces the ostentation of kitsch and runs with it, full-speed.
+Complete with an array of animatronic raccoons, waterfalls, wooden bears, and moose heads, the 80-year old establishment is one of the largest public cafeteria-style eateries in the world.

 Clifford and his wife sold their interests to their three children in the 1940s to turn their attention to a new project, Meals for Million.
 A non-profit charitable organization, Meals worked to distribute free food to starving and malnourished people all over the world.